LearnITEasy2/curriculum/2_SEASON/WEEK_1/README.md

 	•	Use a for loop to print the numbers 1 to 10.
 	•	Use a while loop to count backward from 5 to 0, printing each number.

-Keep Going!
+🌟 Keep Going! 🌟

-Learning to code is like learning a new language—it takes time, practice, and patience.
-If something doesn’t make sense right away, don’t worry!
-You’re planting seeds of knowledge that will grow over time. 🌱
+Learning to code is like learning a new language—it’s a journey, not a sprint.
+Every step you take, no matter how small, is progress.
+Sometimes things won’t make sense right away, and that’s perfectly okay!
+You’re planting seeds of knowledge, and with time and effort, those seeds will grow into strong skills. 🌱

+Remember, even the best coders started where you are now.
+The key is to stay curious, keep experimenting, and never give up.
+Mistakes aren’t failures—they’re stepping stones to success.

 You’ve got this, young coders!
-Let’s keep building the magic. ✨
+Every line of code you write is building your magic. ✨ Let’s keep creating, learning, and growing together! 🚀

 ## Further readings:
 * [Javascript - Типы данных](https://learn.javascript.ru/types)